 Voluntary Voting System Guidelines (VVSG)

 Set of specifications and requirements against which voting systems can be tested to determine if the systems meet required standards.
-Under HAVA, the EAC is responsible for developing, maintaining, and approving these standards.
-Some factors examined under these tests include basic functionality, accessibility and security capabilities.
+Under HAVA, the EAC is responsible for developing, maintaining, and

 Vote by Mail